 Tansley is, however, important to us for another reason.
 Not only was he a founder of the British Ecological Society (the precursor to ecological societies in many countries) and the Nature Conservancy, he was also well-known and respected member of the British Psycho-Analytic Society, having been analyzed by Freud for nine months in 1922 and 1924.
 For Tansley, humans and their desires (“energy”) were and are never far away from ecosystems in a profound way.

-Whatever the reader thinks of Tansley’s dated terminology, we see few if any ecologists today take human desires as anything but The Enemy.
+Whatever the reader thinks of Tansley’s dated terminology, we see few if any ecologists today take human desires as nothing but The Enemy.
 Such, I’d like to think, would have appalled a Tansley who took desire and ecosystem to be inseparable.
 He’d be the last person, I suspect, surprised or shocked by large critical infrastructures, created to satisfy desires and wants, as having environmental impacts, bad and good.

 Principal source: John Forrester and Laura Cameron (2017).
 Freud in Cambridge.
 Cambridge University Press: Cambridge, UK.
 This is a massively informative volume and its footnotes alone are an entire education.